CamillaMilli/Group-36-FDS/README.md

-# FDS Final Project - Predictive Modeling and Risk Analysis in Parkinson's Disease Insights from Synthetic Patient Data
+# Predictive Modeling and Risk Analysis in Parkinson's Disease

 ![(https://en.wikipedia.org/wiki/Parkinson%27s_disease)](https://www.ox.ac.uk/sites/files/oxford/field/field_image_main/human%20brain.jpg)

-This repository contains our analyses performed on a synthetic dataset of patients with or without Parkinson's disease, you can find the dataset that we used [here](https://www.kaggle.com/datasets/rabieelkharoua/parkinsons-disease-dataset-analysis/data).
+This repository contains the final project of the Fundamentals of Data Science course.
+Here you can find our analyses performed on a synthetic dataset of patients with and without Parkinson's disease, you can find the dataset we used [here](https://www.kaggle.com/datasets/rabieelkharoua/parkinsons-disease-dataset-analysis/data).

 ---
 ### **Objective of the Analysis**